 These balances represent deposits in ceding companies in order to cover the reinsurance liabilities (technical provisions) of the Company towards these clients.
-For deposits related to Non-life and HNSLT contracts, the Company uses the IFRS valuation for Solvency II purposes as well.
+For deposits related to non-life and NSLT health contracts, the Company makes use of the IFRS valuation for Solvency II purposes as well.